 - Any type of paint can be used to color the finished pieces.
-Be sure to paint after baking as some oil based paints could be flammable.
-Coat with a sealer such as varnish or paste wax.
+Be sure to paint after baking as some oil-based paints could be flammable.
+Coat with a sealer such as a varnish or paste wax.
 Buff after the wax.

-- If you do get unsightly fingerprints on the piece, you can sand the oven dried piece with an emery board.
-Use a light touch and then finish with a fine grain sandpaper, like a wet/dry type.
+- If you do get unsightly fingerprints on the piece, you can sand the oven-dried piece with an emery board.
+Use a light touch and then finish with fine grain sandpaper, like a wet/dry type.

 - I’ve made some cool pieces by adding colored mica or glitter.
 It just needs to be worked into the clay before baking.